Learn more about how solar power can benefit you, and how to get started

 How Solar Energy Storage Works

 For many homeowners, storing energy generated from your solar power system can be beneficial.
 While battery storage has been used for decades in off-grid solar applications, in some cases it makes sense to add energy storage to grid-tied solar power.
-Storage systems benefit homeowners by giving them more control over how and when they obtain the power they need.
+Storage systems benefit homeowners by giving them more control over how and when they obtain the power they need, and by providing backup power in times of SDG&E power outages.